Toward automatic generation of control structures for process flow diagrams with large language models: Results and discussion

 We perform model pre-training with different generated training set sizes as denoted in Table~\ref{tab:top_k_pretraining}.
 Additionally, an independent validation and test set is generated with 1000 samples each.
 During pre-training, we use a learning rate of $3\cdot10^{-4}$ and a batch size of 32.
 Model evaluation is performed depending on the dataset size every 500 steps for the training dataset containing 10,000 and 100,000 samples, every 25 steps for the dataset with 1,000 samples, and every 5 steps for the dataset with 100 samples.
 Early stopping is applied with patience of 10 steps to prevent overfitting.

-Subsequently, we fine-tune the pre-trained model on real P\&IDs splitting the dataset into a train~(80\%), validation~(10\%), and test~(10\%) set.
+Subsequently, we fine-tune the pre-trained model on real PFDs with control structures splitting the dataset into a train~(80\%), validation~(10\%), and test~(10\%) set.
 Model fine-tuning is performed with a reduced learning rate of $0.5\cdot10^{-4}$ and a batch size of 2.
 We evaluate the model every 20 steps and apply early stopping with patience of 40 steps.

-Figure~\ref{fig:loss_pretraining} illustrates exemplary the training and validation loss curves during model pre-training with a dataset size of 10,000 generated P\&IDs.
+Figure~\ref{fig:loss_pretraining} illustrates exemplary the training and validation loss curves during model pre-training with a dataset size of 10,000 generated PFDs with decentralized control structures.
 The first few epochs exhibit a steep decrease of both training and validation loss, whereupon the losses in the subsequent epochs asymptotically approach a constant value.
 The gap between training and validation loss is small, indicating a small generalization error, which is likely due to the limited variance in the generated dataset.
 Additionally, the samples of training and validation set are drawn from the same probability distribution and thus forming a representative validation set.
+The early stopping callback detects no increase in the validation loss during model training.
+The small difference between training and validation loss is an indication that overfitting is not observed.

 Figure~\ref{fig:loss_finetuning} depicts the training and validation loss curves during model fine-tuning.
 Compared to Figure~\ref{fig:loss_pretraining} a larger gap between training and validation loss curve and generally higher fluctuations are observed.
-This behavior is most likely related due to the training on real P\&IDs, which generally exhibit a higher complexity than the generated examples.
+This behavior is most likely related due to the training on real PFDs with control structures, which generally exhibit a higher complexity than the generated examples.
 As indicated in Table~\ref{tab:Dataset_Properties}, the real data shows higher variations in the number of nodes and due to additional other unit operations and letter codes in the control structures, resulting in an extended vocabulary size.
 Along with the small dataset size, the validation set is likely not representative.
+The early stopping callback detects an increase in the validation loss at around epoch 27 and thus terminates the model training run.
+The difference between training and validation loss is due to higher variations in the dataset within an expected range but still in the same order of magnitude.
 The experiments with different dataset sizes during pre-training resulted in qualitatively similar loss curves during pre-training and fine-tuning.